View Harry Kasinowski's Obituary on NewsItem.com and share memories

 When not with his family, Harry enjoyed spending his time outdoors.
 His passions included hunting, fishing, picking mushrooms and tending to his garden.
 He was known for his canning, especially his chow-chow, and he loved watching the polkas on TV.

-In addition to his loving wife, Loretta, he is survived by four daughters, Mary Ann Boyer and her husband, Craig, of Elysburg, Kathleen Schiccatano and her husband, Sam, of Shamokin, Julie Hall and her husband, Rick, of Paxinos and Gina Gratti and her husband, George, of Rochester, New Hampshire; 11 grandchildren; five great-grandchildren; and a sister, Dorothy Thurner.
+In addition to his loving wife, Loretta, he is survived by four daughters, Mary Ann Boyer and her husband, Craig, of Elysburg, Kathleen Schiccatano and her husband, Sam, of Shamokin, Julie Hall and her husband, Rick, of Paxinos and Gina Gratti and her husband, George, of Rochester, New Hampshire; 11 grandchildren; five great-grandchildren; and a sister, Dorothy Thurner, of Mount Carmel; and a sister-in-law, Joan Kase, of Kulpmont; and nieces and nephews.

-In addition to his parents, Harry was preceded in death by two brothers, Peter Kasinowski and his wife, Anna, and Frank Kasinowski and his wife, Kandy; and two sisters, Helen Slodysko and her husband, Robert, and Verna Kasinowski.
+In addition to his parents, Harry was preceded in death by three brothers, Peter Kasinowski and his wife, Anna, and Frank Kasinowski and his wife, Kandy, and Al Kase; and two sisters, Helen Slodysko and her husband, Robert, and Verna Kasinowski.

-KASINOWSKI - Harry Anthony Kasinowski, 93, of 32 N. Third St., Shamokin.
-A visitation for family and friends will be held from 10 to 11 a.m.
-Thursday at James Kelley Funeral Home, 1001 W. Arch St. at Maple Street, Coal Township.
-A religious service will begin in the funeral home at 11 a.m.
-Thursday with Rev. Steven Frenier, O.F.M., Conv. officiating.
-Interment of his cremains with military honors will follow at All Saints Cemetery, Elysburg.
-The family is being assisted by James Kelley Funeral Home, James F. Kelley, director.